bcrodrigo/bcrodrigo/README.md

 #### [Simulation Analysis](https://github.com/bcrodrigo/OpenDDA_output_parsing)

 Simulation outputs were post-processed with custom Python scripts and measurable quantities were calculated.
 In particular, the Mueller Matrix (a 4-by-4 real valued matrix) relates the incident and scattered polarization states, and allows you to validate if the simulation outputs are correct by looking at the number of non-zero elements as well as its symmetries.
 Additionally, the elements of the Mueller matrix can be measured experimentally.
+For more details, see the [following repository](https://github.com/bcrodrigo/OpenDDA_output_parsing).

 **Tools:** C, OpenMPI, Bash, SSH, Python, NumPy, Pandas, Matplotlib